 Lindsey Bott the 5'11" guard from Burnaby's Seycove Secondary will look to help the backcourt for the Heat in the upcoming season.

 Lindsey possess both provincial and national level accolades including being a starter for Team BC U15 and a member of the Team BC U16 team that won the bronze medal in Fort McMurray at the Western Canada Games in 2015.
-Bott has been a started on the Seycove senior girls' team since grade 10, and won two provincial medals.
-A silver medal in her grade 11 year followed up with a BC Championship in this April in her grade 12 year.
+Bott has been a starter on the Seycove senior girls' team since grade 10, and won two provincial medals.
+A silver medal in her grade 11 year followed up with a BC Championship this April in her grade 12 year.
 At this year's provincial championship, the guard was named a second team All-Star following a first team nod at the competitive North Shore tournament.

 Academically, Lindsey will enter the Arts with the possibility of pursuing an English or Psychology major and takin g it all the way into the master's program.